paulhoux/Cinder-Samples/Stars/README.md

 Stars
 =============

+Note: at the moment this sample needs code from several commits to the Cinder framework in order to compile successfully.
+As a sample it has grown out of proportion :) To compile, check out the 'stereoscopic' branch on the Cinder repository, then merge (without committing) the 'paulhoux:unicode_linebreak' branch and recompile Cinder.
+In the near future, this will be made easier.

 This sample will show you how to:
 * render advanced, animated point sprites using shaders
 * construct VBO meshes that are not GL_TRIANGLES like TriMesh